Aviation in Estonia is safe, secure, professional, environmentally friendly and considers national defence principles.

 The European Union internal market is fully open for all the European Union air carriers and connections between Estonia and third countries are covered by intra-governmental agreements.
-Last year’s most popular destinations for flights leaving from Estonia were Frankfurt, Helsinki and Riga.
+Last year’s most popular destinations for flights leaving from Estonia were Frankfurt, Helsinki, Warsaw and Riga.

-Almost 2,500 people are employed in the Estonian aviation sector.
-The state-owned Tallinn Airport also controls regional airports in Kuressaare, Kärdla, Pärnu and Tartu, which are open for international air traffic and air fields in Ruhnu and Kihnu.
+The state-owned Tallinn Airport also controls regional airports in Kuressaare, Kärdla, Pärnu and Tartu, also airfields in Ruhnu and Kihnu.
+Kuressaare, Kärdla and Tartu airports are also open for international air traffic.

-In Estonia, air traffic is regulated under the provisions of the Aviation Act.
-The tasks of the Ministry of Economic Affairs and Communications include the development of aviation legislation and bringing it into compliance with the aviation acts of the European Union and international agreements.
+Aviation is regulated by European and national legal acts as well as other relevant international standards.
+The tasks of the Ministry of Economic Affairs and Communications include the development of aviation legislation and bringing it into compliance with the regulations of the European Union and international agreements.

 - Tallinn Airport »

 Overview of aviation statistics

 Air-navigation services in Estonia are provided by different air navigation service providers.

 Estonian Air Navigation Services, a state-owned company, fulfils the task of ensuring safe and smooth air-navigation and provides air traffic services in the air space of Tallinn flight information region (TALLINN FIR/UIR).
 In addition, the company controls the use of air space, offers communication and alert services and aviation related consultations, compiles and distributes air traffic information and conducts expertise.

 Airports in Estonia are operated by Tallinn Airport Ltd.

 Ministry of Economic Affairs and Communication has a leading role in coordination of civil-military cooperation.